How to Use the getDataSource() API in SAP Analytics Designer

 Example:

-17. getMember()– The member info object from a member ID is returned.
+20. getMember()– Returns the MemberInfo object for a given member ID.
 Dimension name and member ID are mandatory parameters, and hierarchy info is optional.

 Example: